Spreeha/Mars-Dashboard/README.md

 - [ ] Use pure functions to do any logic necessary
 - [ ] Hide any sensetive information from public view (In other words, use your dotenv file)

-### Above and Beyond

-The NASA API has a lot more data to offer than what we are using here.
-There's no extra credit in this course, but it could be fun explore their API and see what they have to offer and what strikes your creativity to add into your project.
-You are not limited to the API calls we require.
-Look here (https://api.nasa.gov/ at the Browse API's section) to see all that's available.

-Some ideas might be to incorporate the Astronomy Photo of the Day into your design, collect weather information on Mars, etc...

 ### Design